 Laws surrounding surrogacy can vary greatly from state to state.
 Because of this, it is important to discuss your surrogacy options with a professional familiar with the state where surrogacy will take place to ensure that your individual needs are met.

 In some states, it is illegal to compensate a gestational carrier.
 In this case, a compassionate carrier – often a friend or family member – may carry the pregnancy.
 In any event, there are agencies that you can work with to match you with a surrogate in the many states that allow compensated carriers.
 At CT Fertility, we are happy to work with you and/or connect you to one of our expert surrogacy partners.

 There are a great number of reasons why surrogacy might be right for you.
 Surrogacy is a wonderful option for couples who have explored various infertility treatments and have learned that they are unable to have children on their own.
 For same-sex male couples who would like to start a family, gestational surrogacy with egg donation is a very good option.

 Are there online forums for questions and support?

 The surrogate community is a supportive one.
 You will find many online resources where you can ask a question about pursuing surrogacy or find other valuable resources about agencies, financial services and more.
 CT Fertility has close relationships with RESOLVE, Path 2 Parenthood, Men Having Babies and many more organizations that can assist you with your exploration of surrogacy.

-For more information about surrogacy in Connecticut and to schedule an appointment with one of our fertility specialists, visit Ctfertility.com or call 203-373-1200.
+For more information about surrogacy in Connecticut and to schedule an appointment with our fertility specialist call 203-373-1200.